LiFeChain: Lightweight Blockchain for Secure and Efficient Federated Lifelong Learning in IoT: Experiments

 \section{Experiments}

-This section evaluates the performance of the proposed LiFeChain implemented on two representative FLL methods, FedKNOW \cite{luopan2023fedknow} and FedWeIT \cite{yoon2021federated}.
-First, we describe the experiment setup.
-Then, we evaluate the latency and storage overhead of LiFeChain, and assess its security against client-side data poisoning and server-side model poisoning attacks under two non-IID data distributions, using CIFAR-100 and TinyImageNet.
+This section evaluates the performance of the proposed LiFeChain implemented on existing representative FLL methods.
+We evaluate the latency and storage overhead of LiFeChain, and assess its security against 6 distinct client-side and server-side attacks under two non-IID data distributions, using CIFAR-100 and TinyImageNet.